 So how do things add up?
 Which of the two cameras – the Panasonic GH2 or the Panasonic GH1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-GH2:

 - More detail: Offers more megapixels (15.9 vs 12MP) with a 15% higher linear resolution.

-- Better video: Provides higher movie framerates (1080/60i vs 1080/24p).
+- Better video: Provides higher movie framerates (1080/60i versus 1080/24p).

 - More modern: Is somewhat more recent (announced 1 year and 6 months after the GH1).

-Advantages of the Panasonic Lumix DMC-GH1:
+Reasons to prefer the Panasonic Lumix DMC-GH1: